workplacesystems/milia/README.md

 ## Structure

-* necessary models: user, tenant
+* necessary models: user, account
-* necessary migrations: user, tenant, tenants_users (join table)
+* necessary migrations: user, account, accounts_users (join table)

-You must understand which of your apps models will be tenanted ( <i>acts_as_tenant</i> ) and which will be universal ( <i>acts_as_universal</i>).
+You must understand which of your apps models will be accounted ( <i>acts_as_account</i> ) and which will be universal ( <i>acts_as_universal</i>).
 Universal data NEVER has critical user/company information in the table.
 It is usually only for system-wide constants.
 For example, if you've put too much user information in the users table, you'll need to seperate it out. by definition, the devise user table MUST be universal and should only contain email, encrypted password, and devise-required data.
-ALL OTHER USER DATA (name, phone, address, etc) should be broken out into a tenanted table (say called member_data) which belongs_to :user, and in the User model, has_one :member_data.
+ALL OTHER USER DATA (name, phone, address, etc) should be broken out into a accounted table (say called member_data) which belongs_to :user, and in the User model, has_one :member_data.
 Ditto for organization (account or company) information.

-Most of your tables (except for pure join tables, users, and tenants) SHOULD BE tenanted.
+Most of your tables (except for pure join tables, users, and accounts) SHOULD BE accounted.
 You should rarely have universal tables, even for things you consider to be system settings.
 At some time in the future, your accounts (organizations) will want to tailor/customize this data.
-So might as well start off correctly by making the table tenanted.
+So might as well start off correctly by making the table accounted.
 It costs you nothing to do so now at the beginning.
-It does mean that you will need to seed these tables whenever a new tenant (organizational account) is created.
+It does mean that you will need to seed these tables whenever a new account (organizational account) is created.

 Finally:

-* tenants = organizational accounts and are created via sign up, a one-time event. this also creates the first MEMBER of that account in your app who is usually the organizing admin.
+* accounts = organizational accounts and are created via sign up, a one-time event. this also creates the first MEMBER of that account in your app who is usually the organizing admin.
 This person can then issue invitations (below) to bring other members into the account on the app.
-* members = members WITHIN a tenant and are created by invitation only; they do NOT sign up.
-An invitation is sent to them, they click on an activate or confirm link, and then they become a member of a tenanted group.
+* members = members WITHIN a account and are created by invitation only; they do NOT sign up.
+An invitation is sent to them, they click on an activate or confirm link, and then they become a member of a accounted group.
-* The invitation process involves creating both a new user (within the current_tenant) and its corresponding member_data records.
+* The invitation process involves creating both a new user (within the current_account) and its corresponding member_data records.
-* ALL models (whether tenanted or universal) are expected to have a field in the table labelled: tenant_id.
+* ALL models (whether accounted or universal) are expected to have a field in the table labelled: account_id.
-* YOUR CODE SHOULD NEVER EVER TRY TO CHANGE OR SET THE tenant_id OF A RECORD. milia will not allow it, milia will check for deviance; milia will raise exceptions if it's wrong; and milia will override it to maintain integrity.
+* YOUR CODE SHOULD NEVER EVER TRY TO CHANGE OR SET THE account_id OF A RECORD. milia will not allow it, milia will check for deviance; milia will raise exceptions if it's wrong; and milia will override it to maintain integrity.
-* Tenanted records will have tenant_id set to the appropriate tenant automagically by milia.
+* Accounted records will have account_id set to the appropriate account automagically by milia.
-* Universal records will have tenant_id always set to nil, automagically by milia; and references to any universal table will ALWAYS expect this field to be nil.
+* Universal records will have account_id always set to nil, automagically by milia; and references to any universal table will ALWAYS expect this field to be nil.
-* Pure join tables (has_and_belongs_to_many HABTM associations) get neither designation (tenant nor universal).
+* Pure join tables (has_and_belongs_to_many HABTM associations) get neither designation (account nor universal).
-The way that rails accesses these ensures that it will validate the tenant of joined member.
+The way that rails accesses these ensures that it will validate the account of joined member.
 A pure HABTM join table is created with generation such as follows:

 ```